djccarew/app-modernization-helm-lab/README.md

 ## Summary

-With even small simple apps requiring   multiple Kubernetes objects,  Helm charts grealy simplify process of distributing and updating your Kuberenetes based apps.
+With even small simple apps requiring   multiple Kubernetes objects,  Helm charts greatly simplify the process of distributing and updating your Kuberenetes based apps.
 Helm repos allow you to distribute your Helm charts via HTTP further simplifying the process of distributing and deploying your apps.